Joseph Eschborn

-Peter Joseph Eschborn (born March 4, 1800, in Mainz; died November 17, 1881, in Coburg) was a German composer, violinist and conductor.
+Peter Joseph Eschborn (March 4, 1800, in Mainz – November 17, 1881, in Coburg) was a German composer, violinist and conductor.

 Life

 Eschborn studied composition with Friedrich Witt.
 From 1821 to 1827 he was music director at the theater in Düsseldorf and from 1832 to 1834 conductor of the orchestra of the Mannheim National Theatre.
 His successor was Franz Lachner.
 He then worked as music director in Cologne, Stuttgart, Amsterdam and in 1845/1846 was director at Theater Aachen, living his last years in Coburg.